-The National Ammonia Reduction Strategy Evaluation System (NARSES) model (spreadsheet version) was used to estimate ammonia (NH3) emissions from UK agriculture for the year 2014.
-Year-specific livestock numbers and fertiliser N use were added for 2014 and revised for previous years; revisions to the fertiliser N use data included reconciling total N amounts with those used in the UK Greenhouse Gas emission inventory.
-The estimate for 2014 was 234.3 kt NH3, representing a 1.2 kt increase from the previously submitted estimate for 2013.
-Taking into account the effect of methodological changes (particularly a revision to the time series for fertiliser N use and no longer including non-agricultural horses), there was an increase in emission of 10.7 kt NH3 between 2013 and 2014.
-This is the largest single year increase in emissions across the entire time series 1990-2014 and was primarily due to an increase in dairy cow numbers (and dairy cow N excretion) and fertiliser N use (particularly urea which is associated with a high emission factor).
-Ammonia emissions from agriculture have decreased by 20% over the time period 1990-2014.
+The National Ammonia Reduction Strategy Evaluation System (NARSES) model (spreadsheet version) was used to estimate ammonia (NH3) emissions from UK agriculture for the year 2015.
+Year-specific livestock numbers and fertiliser N use were added for 2015 and revised as appropriate for previous years.
+The estimate for 2015 was 237.6 kt NH3, representing a 3.3 kt increase from the previously submitted estimate for 2014.
+There were no major methodological changes, but taking into account minor methodological changes and revisions to the historical time series for activity data, there was an increase in emission of 3.4 kt NH3 between 2013 and 2014.
+This increase in the proportion of fertiliser N applied as urea, which is associated with a high emission factor, despite an overall decrease in fertiliser N use.
+Ammonia emissions from agriculture have decreased by 19% over the time period 1990-2015.